Registration Representative Office in Ukraine

 A foreign representative office gives a company a light-footprint presence in Ukraine.
 It is quick to register and inexpensive on government fees.
 It keeps control with the parent company while enabling hiring and day-to-day coordination.

 Limits matter.
 An RO cannot trade on its own.
 Commercial activity risks permanent-establishment treatment and taxation.
-The paperwork is precise.
+The paperwork is precise, especially for the registration of a representative office in Kyiv.
 Post-registration tasks must be handled cleanly.
 With that in place, a representative office is a practical bridge into the market.

 What is the difference between a representative office and a subsidiary?

-A foreign representative office is a subdivision of a foreign company.
-It is not a separate legal entity.
-A subsidiary is a local legal entity.
-It trades in its own name.
+A representative office is a subdivision of the foreign entity and lacks separate legal personality, whereas a subsidiary (LLC or JSC) is a stand-alone Ukrainian legal entity trading in its own name and bearing its own liabilities.

 Can a representative office hire foreign employees?